 If you want the beach hut experience without the hassle of owning one you may be able to rent.
 Many councils own a number of beach huts that you can rent for the year (normally for a few hundred pounds).

-SAVVY TIP: There’s likely to be high demand for beach hut rentals.
-Some councils have hundreds on their waiting lists.
+SAVVY TIP: Some councils have hundreds on their waiting lists.
 It could be a long wait.